awsdocs/amazon-connect-admin-guide/doc_source/amazon-connect-service-limits.md

 ## Amazon Connect API Throttling Limits<a name="connect-api-limits"></a>

 Amazon Connect throttling limits are by account, not by user and not by instance\.
 For example:
 + If different IAM users from the same account make requests, they are sharing a throttle bucket\.
 + If multiple requests are sent from different instances from the same account, they are also sharing a throttle bucket\.

-When you use the Amazon Connect API, the number of requests per second is limited to the following:
+ When you use the [Amazon Connect Service API ](https://docs.aws.amazon.com/connect/latest/APIReference/welcome.html), the number of requests per second is limited to the following:
-+ For the `GetMetricData` and `GetCurrentMetricData` operations, a RateLimit of 5 requests per second, and a BurstLimit of 8 requests per second\.
++ For the [GetMetricData ](https://docs.aws.amazon.com/connect/latest/APIReference/API_GetMetricData.html) and [GetCurrentMetricData ](https://docs.aws.amazon.com/connect/latest/APIReference/API_GetCurrentMetricData.html) operations, a RateLimit of 5 requests per second, and a BurstLimit of 8 requests per second\.
+These limits cannot be increased\.
 + For all other operations, a RateLimit of 2 requests per second, and a BurstLimit of 5 requests per second\.

+ When you use the [Amazon Connect Participant Service API](https://docs.aws.amazon.com/connect-participant/latest/APIReference/Welcome.html), the number of requests per second is limited to the following:
++  [CreateParticipantConnection](https://docs.aws.amazon.com/connect/latest/APIReference/API_CreateParticipantConnection.html), [DisconnectParticipant](https://docs.aws.amazon.com/connect/latest/APIReference/API_DisconnectParticipant.html), and [GetTranscript](https://docs.aws.amazon.com/connect/latest/APIReference/API_GetTranscript.html): a RateLimit of 2 requests per second, and a BurstLimit of 5 requests per second\.
++  [SendEvent](https://docs.aws.amazon.com/connect/latest/APIReference/API_SendEvent.html) and [SendMessage](https://docs.aws.amazon.com/connect/latest/APIReference/API_SendMessage.html): a RateLimit of 10 requests per second, and a BurstLimit of 15 requests per second\.